eschnou/ardrone-webflight/README.md

 ## Thanks

 This work is based on the integration of [nodecopter-cockpit](https://github.com/bkw/nodecopter-cockpit) and [drone-browser](https://github.com/functino/drone-browser), refactored in a plugin architecture.

-Special thanks to [@felixge](https://github.com/felixge) for his [node-ar-drone](https://github.com/felixge/node-ar-drone) library which pushed me into buying a drone and become crazy about these little flying robots!
+Also a big thank you to [@felixge](https://github.com/felixge) for his [node-ar-drone](https://github.com/felixge/node-ar-drone) library which pushed me into buying a drone and become crazy about these little flying robots!

 ## License